matgal21/blog-solodeida/src/content/posts/astro-components copy 2.md

   - AirFrance
   - Airbus 350
 pubDate: 2023-09-01
-cover: "/public/images/Dark Grey Minimalist Photo Travel YouTube Thumbnail.png"
+cover: "/images/Dark Grey Minimalist Photo Travel YouTube Thumbnail.png"
 coverAlt: AstroVerse-Aliases
-author: VV
+author: Mateo
 ---

 **Astro components** are the basic building blocks of any Astro project.
 They are HTML-only templating components with no client-side runtime.
 You can spot an Astro component by its file extension: `.astro`.